The Leonhardstrasse 12 is built

 Up to 280 roamers and passers-by are taken in, every day between 15-20 homeless obtain food and provision.

 Oil heating is being installed and various renovations of the kitchen and rooms undertaken.
-Due a reconstruction of the Leonhardstrasse the Maximilianeum is losing its front garden.
+Due to a reconstruction of the Leonhardstrasse the Maximilianeum is losing its front garden.

 Log entry: «Even when occasional twists occur out of juvenile devilment, overall, the leadership of these young adults is excellent, especially the nightly prayers on Jesus-Fridays and the Christian circles.”